How a Ponzi Scheme Cost Me $180,000 & What I Did Next?

 More than the money, it helped me let go of the shame.
 I wasn’t reckless or greedy.
 I was targeted by a scheme designed to look safe and trustworthy.

 If you’re reading this after losing money in a Ponzi scheme, I can’t promise results.
+Every case is different, and recovery depends on several factors.
+But I learned that taking action, especially sooner rather than later, can make a real difference.
 But I can say this: doing nothing guarantees nothing.
 Getting help gave me a chance I didn’t think I had.